Yue opera

 Originating in Shengzhou, Shaoxing, Zhejiang Province in 1906, Yue opera features actresses in male roles as well as femininity in terms of singing, performing, and staging.
 Despite its rural origin, it has found a second home in Shanghai, China's most affluent city, where it managed to out-compete both Peking opera and the native Shanghai opera.
-As Yue opera uses is performed speaking in a variant of Wu, it is most popular in Wu-speaking areas including southern Jiangsu, Zhejiang and Shanghai.
+As Yue opera is performed in a variant of Wu, it is most popular in Wu-speaking areas including southern Jiangsu, Zhejiang and Shanghai.
 In addition, the opera also has a sizeable following in Hong Kong due to Shanghainese migration to the city.
 Like its performers, Yue opera fans are mainly women, resulting in a disproportionate number of love stories in its repertoire and very little acrobatic fighting.

 History

 Pre-history

 Prior to 1906, the antecedent to Yue opera was story-singing.
 It was initially an entertainment for people in Sheng County.
 Its lyrics are mostly collected from conversations between farmers while they were working.
 Audiences loved these ballads because of their vivid description of daily life.
 The Second Opium War interfered with the local economy of Sheng County, located in the Jiangnan area, near Shanghai.
 Since Sheng County agriculturalists were experiencing difficulty earning their livelihoods, they started to turn this folk art into a second source of income.

 Over years, the accumulation of lyrics built up the fundamental source materials for Yue opera, and the folk music gradually developed its own style.
 Performers also began to integrate simple acting and accompanying instruments into the folk music.
 It gradually became well known, both in Sheng County and neighboring counties.